rlauer6/openbedrock/README.md

 # Ubuntu/Debian

-_Ubuntu support via Debian packages will likely never happen, however we believe Bedrock will run on Ubuntu using the manual installation methods._
+_Ubuntu support via Debian packages will likely never happen, however we believe Bedrock will run on Ubuntu using the manual installation method or as a CPAN distribution._

 At one time a Debian package was available for Bedrock, however the packaging scripts have gone out of maintenance.
 Volunteers welcome.